Queen Elizabeth-class aircraft carrier: Other aircraft

 In March 2021, it emerged that the Royal Navy was considering fitting its Queen Elizabeth-class aircraft carriers with electromagnetic catapults and arrestor cables to launch and recover non-STOVL aircraft.
 An MOD-issued Request for Information (RFI) specified a need for a system capable of launching a maximum weight of 24,948 kg and recovering a maximum weight of 21,319 kg for installation within three–five years.
 Whilst these weight limits mean it is unable to launch and recover large conventional aircraft, like the F-35C, the system will be able to launch and recover unmanned combat air vehicles (UCAVs).
 During the same month, it emerged that the Royal Navy was undertaking conceptual work on a carrier-borne UAV under Project Vixen.
 The Royal Navy plans to operate these UAVs in strike, electronic warfare, air-to-air refueling and airborne early warning roles, replacing some helicopter-based platforms, including Merlin Crowsnest.
+In May 2023, the UK announced a contract to trial a General Atomics Mojave short-take off and landing UAV aboard Prince of Wales.
+These trials took place in November 2023 off the coast of the United States and saw the aircraft successfully launched and recovered.
+In September 2023, an Autonomous Systems W drone was also trialed for carrier onboard delivery.